hucancode/hucancode/src/posts/oni-training-2023.md

 Before go to the goal for this year, I would like to mention my last year’s achievement.
 For some people, this is trivia, but to me, it has special meaning.
 I have grown and I’m proud of it.

 ### Get Over A Nasty Break Up
 She was my first love.
 I loved her, it was hurtful, but I’m glad I got over it.
 It cost me 6 months to learn how stupid and immature I am.
 I was, and I am embarrassed, that was a pretty expensive lesson haha 😀.
 Later that year I met some new friend, learned new thing and get my life together (I guess).
-I am now more grateful with what I am having.
-I feel pretty good now.
+I am grateful I still have some good friends, just a few, but good friends indeed.
 Good friends are hard to come by, if you have one, treat them well, cherish them, invite them for a drink, buy them a gift on their birthday!

 <img class="w-1/2 md:w-1/3 mx-auto" alt="competition" src="oni-training-2023/Heartbroken-amico.svg" />